Tsimanampetsotsa National Park: Reptiles and Amphibians

-Plants
+Flora

 As the area with the highest level of plant endemism in Madagascar, with 48% of the genera and 95% of the species endemic, the vascular plants here are diverse and unique.
-There are many xerophytic and drought tolerant woody species of the Spurge family (Euphorbiaceae) such as silver thicket (Euphorbia stenocalda).
-Several members of the narrowly-endemic Didiereoideae are common here including Octopus tree (Didierea madagascariensis) and compass tree (Alluaudia comosa).
+There are many xerophytic and drought tolerant woody species of the spurge family (Euphorbiaceae) such as silver thicket (Euphorbia stenocalda).
+Several members of the narrowly-endemic Didiereoideae are common here including octopus tree (Didierea madagascariensis) and compass tree (Alluaudia comosa).
 Botanical inventory of the region that would become Tsimanampetsotsa National Park began with collections by Perrier de la Bâthie in 1910.
 Many botanists have visited the site and over 200 species of vascular plants from 70 families are documented here.
 Eleven rare species are known only from Tsimanampetsotse or nearby, and another seven rare species found here are known from five or fewer sites.